tf-encrypted/rfcs/20190924-tensorflow-federated/20190924-tensorflow-federated.md

 This example consists of the following parties:

 - a set of clients providing inputs to the aggregation;
-- a server combining ciphertexts and receiving the aggregation output;
+- an aggregator combining ciphertexts using homomorphic properties;
-- a key holder owning the decryption key.
+- a key holder offering decryption services;
+- a server receiving the aggregation output.

-The key holder does not have a formal TFF placement but can be an `EagerExecutor` referenced through a `RemoteExecutor` by the custom executor running on the server (similar to the `None` executor used by `FederatedExecutor`).
-Secure channels from the clients to the aggregator are implemented by routing all messages through the server using the [libsodium](https://github.com/jedisct1/libsodium) operations for sealed boxes exposed through TFE; if desired the identity of clients can be verified by using authenticated encryption instead.
+Some of these may not have a formal TFF placement but can be an `EagerExecutor` referenced through a `RemoteExecutor` similar to the `None` executor used by `FederatedExecutor`.
+Secure channels from the clients to the aggregator are implemented using the bulletin board strategy by routing all messages through the server.
+Note that the server may play the part of the aggregator (at least in the case of passive security).

 The protocol consists of the following steps split into two phases:

-- Setup phase (for setup channels):
+- Secure channel setup:

+    1. Generate libsodium keypairs on the aggregator, the key holder, and the server; this can be done with a TFE primitive.
+Copy the encryption key of the aggregator to the clients, the encryption key of the key holder to the aggregator, and the encryption key of the server to the key holder.

+- Aggregation; this is repeatable for the same channel setup but care must be taken to increment nonce values accordingly:

-  1. Generate a sealed boxes keypair on the key holder;
+    1. (Session setup) Generate a Paillier keypair on the key holder; this can be done with a TFE primitive.
+Copy the Paillier encryption key to the clients.

-  this can be done using a TF computation calling a TFE primitive.
+    2. Encrypt each client's input using the Paillier encryption key; this can be done using `federated_map` and a TFE primitive.

-  2. Broadcast the public encryption key to the clients;
-  this can be done using a move and `federated_broadcast`.

-- Aggregation phase (repeatable for same setup):

-  1. Generate a Paillier keypair on the key holder;
+    3. Send encrypted inputs to the aggregator over secure channel.

-  this can be done using a TF computation calling a TFE primitive.
+    4. Aggregate encrypted inputs on the aggregator; this can be done with a TFE primitive.

-  2. Broadcast the public encryption key to the clients;
-  this can be done using `federated_broadcast`.

-  3. Encrypt each client's value using the public Paillier key;
+    5. Send encrypted result to the server over secure channel.

-  this can be done using `federated_map` with a TF computation calling a TFE primitive.
+    6. Mask the encrypted result on the server; this can be done with a TFE primitive.

-  4. Encrypt each client's encrypted value using the public key for sealed boxes;
+    7. Send the encrypted masked result to the key holder over secure channel.

-  this can be done using `federated_map` with a TF computation calling a TFE primitive.
+    8. Decrypt the masked result on the key holder; this can be done with a TFE primitive.

-  5. Move the doubly-encrypted values through the server to the aggregator;
-  this can done using `federated_collect` (??) and a move.

-  6. Unbox each doubly-encrypted value;
+    9. Send the masked result to the server over secure channel.

-  this can done along the lines of `sequence_map` with a TF computation calling a TFE primitive.
+    10. Unmask the result on the server; this can be done with a TFE primitive.

-  7. Aggregate all singly-encrypted values in the sequence;
+Each send over secure channel can be implemented as follows:

-  this can be done along the lines of `sequence_reduce` and a TF computation calling a TFE primitive.
+1. Encrypt the sending party's value using the libsodium encryption key of the recipient; this can be done using a TFE primitive.

-  8. Move the resulting singly-encrypted value to the server;
+2. Copy the encrypted value through the server to the recipient.
-  this can be done using a move.

-  9. Decrypt the singly-encrypted value on the server;
-  this can be done using a TF computation calling TFE primitives.
+3. Decrypt each encrypted value on the recipient; this can be done using a TFE primitive.

 See [`paillier_federated_executor.py`](./paillier_federated_executor.py) for full details.